5.3 Price Elasticity of Supply

 In the late 1990s, it was reported on the news that the high-tech industry was worried about being able to find enough workers with computer-related expertise.
 Job offers for recent college graduates with degrees in computer science went with high salaries.
 It was also reported that more undergraduates than ever were majoring in computer science.
 Compare the price elasticity of supply of computer scientists at that point in time to the price elasticity of supply of computer scientists over a longer period of, say, 1999 to 2009.

-Case in Point: A Variety of Labor Supply Elasticities
+Case in Point: Child Labor in Pakistan

 Answer to Try It!
 Problem